-TAKE NOTICE that the Council of the Corporation of the Town of Erin intends to designate the following property as being of cultural heritage value or interest under Section 29(1) of the Ontario Heritage Act, R.S.O.
-1990, Chapter O.18.
+Take Notice that the Council of the Corporation of the Town of Erin intends to designate the property, known municipally as 3 Station Street, as being of cultural heritage value or interest under Part IV, Section 29(1) of the Ontario Heritage Act, R.S.O.
+1990, Chapter O.18 as amended, as a property of cultural heritage value or interest.
+This is a re-issue of a Notice of Intent to Designate that was previously issued and subsequently withdrawn because a designating By-Law was not passed within the prescribed timelines of the Ontario Heritage Act.